Simple Open-Vocabulary Object Detection with Vision Transformers: Experiments

 \Cref{tab:main-results} shows LVIS results for our models and a range of prior work.
 We compare to open-vocabulary models that do not train on the full LVIS dataset.
 Results obtained by training on parts of LVIS (e.g. ``base'' categories~\cite{gu2021vild}) are shown in gray.
 Our method is highly competitive across architecture sizes in both open-vocabulary (\lvisAP{}) and zero-shot (\lvisAPr{}) scenarios.
 Our best model achieves 31.2\% \lvisAPr{} and uses a publicly available CLIP backbone.

 For comparison to prior work, we also provide results on MS-COCO~2017 and Objects~365.
-Like LVIS, we use COCO exclusively for evaluation and never train on it; except when specified we also do not train on O365.
-However, most COCO and O365 categories are present in our training data and we do not remove them, since they constitute a large fraction of the available annotations.
+For these evaluations, we train models on OI+VG instead of O365+VG, to measure generalization.
+However, most COCO and O365 categories are present in the training data and we do not remove them, since they constitute a large fraction of the available annotations.
 Our COCO and O365 results are therefore not ``zero-shot'', but test the open-vocabulary transfer ability of our model.
 Our best model (CLIP L/14; see \Cref{tab:main-results}) achieves 43.5\%~\cocoAP{}; a version of the model trained without O365 achieves 15.8\%~\objectstreesixfiveAP{} (further results in \Cref{appendix:sec:coco-o365-results}).